Platform · Valuation method

 02

-The goal becomes the anchor for the math, not a footnote after the market price has already framed the decision.
+The goal becomes the anchor for the math, not a footnote after the asking price has already framed the decision.

 03